 All their products are certified by Oregon Tilth Certified Organic, which ensures they meet either USDA’s or NSF’s body care-specific organic standards.
 They source only non-GMO ingredients from suppliers that deal in fairly traded goods.

-While they do not use palm oil directly, they could not confirm if their ingredients are free of all derivates: “If palm oil extracts or derivatives are ever used in our products, it would be palm oil in alignment with Palm Done Right standards.”
+While they do not use palm oil directly, they could not confirm if their ingredients are free of all derivatives: “If palm oil extracts or derivatives are ever used in our products, it would be palm oil in alignment with Palm Done Right standards.

-The Morro Bay Community Center kitchen, which serves as their production facility, is solar-powered.
+The Morro Bay Community Center kitchen, which serves as their production facility, is powered by solar panels.

-While not all containers are zero waste, they minimize packaging waste as much as possible by using recycled and recyclable shipping products (including the labels).
+While not all containers are zero waste, they minimize packaging waste as much as possible by using recycled and recyclable shipping products (including the labels) and strive to continually improve.

-They currently use plastic-free shipping materials and use much post-consumer-recycled plastics as possible (65% currently) in their tubes.
+They currently use plastic-free shipping materials and use as much post-consumer-recycled plastics as possible in their tubes.

 Image by Herbal Chest